|

 13) Have a pet-friendly insect repellent

 Pet-friendly insect repellents are essential for preventing painful bites and keeping our dogs comfortable during camping trips.
+We always toss these in with our camping gear alongside our own bug spray.

+A simple option we love is making a natural repellent using apple cider vinegar.
 We mix equal parts water and apple cider vinegar in a spray bottle.
-Just be careful to avoid spraying it near your dog’s eyes.
+Just don’t spray it near your dog’s eyes—nobody wants that.

+We’ve found that portable mosquito repellent devices can also create a protective zone around our campsite.
 These are great for keeping both us and our dogs bite-free while we’re hanging out at camp.

+Remember to check our dogs regularly for ticks during camping trips.
 Even with repellent, these sneaky bugs can still find their way onto our pets.

 Wondercide - Mosquito, Tick, and Insect Repellent

-$23.98 $19.18
+$23.98

 Natural Essential Oils - DEET-Free Bug Spray and Killer - Safe for use on adults, children, and pets when used as directed.
 Lemongrass 2-Pack of 4 oz Bottle